Photo by Krzysztof Golik

 Price: €500–4,000/night | Location: Via Labicana 125, Colosseum

-Palazzo Manfredi is the most extraordinary positioned hotel in Rome — the extraordinary rooftop terrace (the most extraordinary hotel view in Rome: the Colosseum directly visible from the rooftop, 50 meters away, with the Arch of Constantine and the Palatine Hill visible in the same panorama), the excellent Aroma restaurant (the only Michelin-starred restaurant in Rome with a direct Colosseum view — the most extraordinary restaurant position in Italy), and the intimate boutique character (16 rooms).
+No hotel in Rome is better positioned than Palazzo Manfredi.
+From the rooftop terrace the Colosseum stands directly in front of you, 50 meters away, with the Arch of Constantine and the Palatine Hill in the same panorama.
+The Aroma restaurant is the only Michelin-starred restaurant in Rome with a direct Colosseum view — arguably the most dramatic restaurant setting in Italy — and the hotel itself keeps an intimate boutique character with just 16 rooms.

 The Monti and Palatino Area